trishume/trishume.github.com/_posts/2016-03-24-eye-tracker-reviews-pupil-labs-tobii-eyex-eye-tribe-tobii-x2-30.md

 # Tobii X2-30: Great but overpriced

 My lab has a [Tobii Pro X2-30](http://www.tobiipro.com/product-listing/tobii-pro-x2-30/) which in many ways is similar to the Tobii EyeX.
 The main hardware difference is that it uses two cameras instead of one, but I assume they are lower resolution since it only needs USB 2.0 bandwidths instead of USB 3.0.
 The main legal difference is that you are allowed to record the gaze data with the pro models.
 The main practical difference is that the X2-30 costs over **50 TIMES** as much.
 The price is not public and I imagine they quote different prices to different people.
-I'm not sure if my lab signed any agreements with regards to giving away the price so I'll just say it is somewhere over 50x the price of an EyeX.
+I'm not sure if my lab signed any agreements with regards to giving away the price so I'll just say we paid somewhere over 50x the price of an EyeX.

 The pros/cons and tracking performance are very similar to the Tobii EyeX.
 Unless you are doing a study where you need to record gaze data, the 50x increase in price is not worth it in my opinion.